THINGS TO KNOW

 Electrical plug-ins: Just like the U.S.

-Generally, we get up at about 5:00a.m.
-They will have coffee ready.
-And, breakfast soon after: fresh fruit, juice, eggs, tortillas, beans, rice: breakfast varies everyday..
+Breakfast Generally, we eat breakfast at about 5:00a.m. - 5:30am.
+They will have coffee ready. earlier.
+Breakfast consists of fresh fruit, juice, eggs, tortillas, beans, rice: breakfast varies everyday..

 Daily we leave the lodge watching the sun coming up: while boarding the boats waiting in front of the lodge.
 Be sure to have "all" fishing gear: rods (set up w/flies & in rod socks) headlight, dry bag, sunglasses, hat, buff, stripping glove, camera, fishing license, sunscreen & ice chest in hand.